 Deterioration in bridges and other structures commonly manifests from subsurface damage that cannot be detected through visual inspections.
 Once the subsurface damage is observed through visual inspection, deterioration has advanced to a stage where significant repairs or even replacement may be required.

 Technologies that can detect the onset of deterioration in its earliest stages allow for prompt detection and repair that can save money and improve safety.

-The suite of technologies developed by FCI addresses this need for early detection of damage and provides unique new measurements that were not previously achievable.
+The technologies developed by FCI addresses this need for early detection of damage and provides unique new measurements that were not previously achievable.
 The transformative nature of the technology requires new paradigms to make optimal use of the information provided, and FCI works closely with its customers to ensure the full benefits of the new ThermalStare technologies are realized.
 FCI created technologies that enable data-driven decisions to help more effectively manage infrastructure assets.
 The technology originated to make a new way to measure bridge paints and were extended to measure very large objects, such as bridges, buildings, and military ships.

 The ability of ThermalStare infrared technologies to accurately detect and image subsurface damage in concrete has improved decision making for highway bridge maintenance, repair, and rehabilitation.
 Operating without the need for traffic control, the new technology reduces the cost and disruption associated with detailed condition assessments while providing more accurate information on hidden damage below the surface.
 The data’s accuracy can help avoid the cost and disruption caused by project overruns and allow for early intervention to reduce repair needs.